Hochschild homology of structured algebras: Graphs and trees

-For $m_1=m_2=n_1=0$, the situation is a little more subtle.
-An analogous statement can be made though using in place of $f$ a map that replaces a fixed boundary by a free boundary, and hence is not an isomorphism in homology stably.
+The map $f$ in the proposition in the case $m_1=m_2=n_1=0$ is a little more subtle.
+An analogous statement can be made though using in place of $f$ a map that replaces a fixed boundary by a free boundary, which is not an isomorphism in homology stably.

+\begin{proof} The idea of the proof is as follows: Sullivan diagrams have their non-zero degree concentrated at white vertices, i.e.~outgoing closed boundaries, as black vertices in Sullivan diagrams can only be of valence 3.
+Now any surface with $n_2$ outgoing closed boundary components and $b+1$ other fixed boundary components can be constructed from a surface with $b+1$ boundary components by attaching an $n_2$--legged pair of pants.
+Homological stability says that adding such an $n_2$--legged pair of pants {\em in degree 0} induces an isomorphism in homology of the corresponding moduli spaces.
+Hence any homology class in the stable range can be written ``without using white vertices'' and hence must map to zero in Sullivan diagrams unless it is of degree 0.